SaveliyP/ts-typed-sql/README.md

  - Add more operators and functions
      - Casts
+ - Add support for NULLs
+    - A type should include information about whether it is nullable and whether it has a default value
- - UNION
+    - Add better .defaultTo()
  - Improve literal support to be faster
  - Error messages are very complex due to complex types
  - Allow passing tables as parameters into .from()
  - Refactor
    - Move certain types and functions into the files where they make more sense
- - Add support for NULLs
-    - A type should include information about whether it is nullable and whether it has a default value
-    - Add better .defaultTo()
  - Right now, only implicit inner joins work with FROM clause.
 Need to add explicit joins.
  - Add typings to enums
  - Add typings to JSON